 Carly took hold of his hand, “Please come home.
 Come see Mum.
 She misses you.
 Come in the day if you h -“

-There was a sudden pounding on the door.
+There was a pounding on the front door.

-Granddad brought his finger to his mouth, “They don’t like that you’re here.” he whispered, “Go hide in the bedroom.
+Granddad went very still, and slowly brought his finger to his mouth, “They don’t like that you’re here.” he whispered, “Go hide in the bedroom.
 I’ll send them away.”

 Everything she feared was true.
 She ran into the lounge to get her phone to tell David to pick her up right now.
 Emergency in progress.
 The phone shone a harsh light and only then did she notice the figure watching through the window.